xibhi/xibhi/README.md

 # 👋 Hey, I’m Sibhi.
-17 y/o, Hacker, CVE-2025-26206, Secured NASA, Cisco, Lenovo, United Airlines, Citi.

----

-## 🚀 About Me:

 I break what shouldn’t break and build what resists being broken.
 No fancy degrees — just instinct sharpened by bugs, binaries, and a need to understand what others fear to touch.
 I void warranties the way artists ruin blank canvases: deliberately.

+---

+## 🚀 About Me:

+Started programming at the age of 13, I got a keen interest towards cyber security and have explored multiple dimensions of it.
+I progressively worked on multiple technologies ranging from software to security, which gave me a brief exposure towards the industry.
+You can contact me for a coffee or to get your idea into code or to consult for your software, security needs.

+Beyond hacking, I’m passionate about the intersection of technology and business — particularly Web3, decentralized systems, product strategy, and scaling startups.
+I thrive where innovation meets execution, whether it’s securing digital infrastructure or building the next disruptive venture.

 ---